mvibraim/minibank/README.md

 ## Unit and Feature Tests

 ### Run
-It is not necessary to run Apache, MySQL and php artisan serve, because the tests run in memory
+It is not necessary to run Apache, MySQL and php artisan serve before run tests, because the tests run in memory

 * Open the command prompt and run (with backslash, not slash):
 ```